Rod Freeman

 Three-year starter for HOF coach Ray Estes at Anderson, he set single-game scoring (38) and rebounding (28) records as part of 1,260 career points and a school-best 886 rebounds for the Indians.
-He averaging 23.3 points per game as a senior, was named a 1969 Indiana All-Star and was also named 1st team all-state in football.
+He averaged 23.3 points per game as a senior, was named a 1969 Indiana All-Star, and was also named 1st team all-state in football.

 A three-year starter at Vanderbilt University, he was selected all-SEC as a sophomore after averaging 15.7 points per game.
-As a senior, helped the Commodores to the #11 ranking in the nation.
+As a senior, he helped the Commodores to the #11 ranking in the nation.

-Drafted by the NBA Philadelphia 76ers, ABA Memphis Tams and NFL New York Giants, playing with the 76ers.
+Drafted by the NBA Philadelphia 76ers, ABA Memphis Tams, and NFL New York Giants.
+Freeman signed with the Giants.
+While in his inaugural training camp, he quit football and chose to play basketball, instead.
+Freeman returned the signing bonus that had been given to him by the Giants.
+He then began playing basketball for the 76ers.